18rberry/Operationalizing-Equity-Tiebreaker-in-SF/README.md

 In addition, there are multiple other files that need to be stored and managed.
 The community has arrived at a standard setup of the project directories that we will also follow.

+We recommend creating a development environment to run the scripts and notebooks from this project.
+Once you have generated the environment, you can install the required packages with the help of the `requirements.txt` file:

+1. `cd` to the directory where `requirements.txt` is located.
+2. activate your virtualenv.
+3. run: `pip install -r requirements.txt` in your shell.

 Directory structure:

 ```